Hap-Map/HapMap/reports/week4-report.md

 ## Progress & Issues
 - Emily: This week I have been learning more about Dart/Flutter for project implementation.
 Something I worked on is the requirements document, which outlines what the project will need as we move forward.
 There haven't been any issues yet since we are still very early in the project.
-- Pulkit: Worked on requirements doc, and pushed a new flutter project to the git.
+- Pulkit: Built a basic layout for each page in Flutter and added routes to finish the app's basic view flow.
 - Simona: I worked on updated the figma wireframe created by Jesse for more accessible design, and set up the Trello board for task management.
 - Lauren: Worked on use cases identifying edge cases where an error should be thrown or user needs to provide more input.
 Set-up environment by downloading Andriod studio, Dart and Flutter.
 Researched Google Cloud services and familiarized with APIs.
 Without knowing how our project would integrate the google navigation APIs, it was hard to set a clear timeline/goals from the backend perspective.
 We now have a better idea of the request/responses of the APIS and can begin setting more defined goals.
 - Aditya: Worked on setting up the repository and organization for the project on GitHub.
 Also worked on the policies and requirements document.